galaxyproject/training-material/topics/ecology/tutorials/Obitools-metabarcoding/tutorial.md

 OBITools is a set of programs specifically designed for analyzing NGS data in a DNA metabarcoding context, taking into account taxonomic information.
 It is distributed as an open source software available on the following website: http://metabarcoding.org/obitools.

-Citation: Boyer F., Mercier C., Bonin A., Taberlet P., Coissac E. (2014) OBITools: a Unix-inspired software package for DNA metabarcoding.
-Molecular Ecology Resources, submitted.
+Citation: Boyer F., Mercier C., Bonin A., Taberlet P., Coissac E. (2016) OBITools: [a Unix-inspired software package for DNA metabarcoding](https://pubmed.ncbi.nlm.nih.gov/25959493/).
+Molecular Ecology Resources.

 The OBITools commands consider a sequence record as an entity composed of five distinct elements.
 Two of them are mandatory, the identifier (id) and the DNA or protein sequence itself.
 The id is a single word composed of characters, digits, and other symbols like dots or underscores excluding spaces.
 Formally, the ids should be unique within a dataset and should identify each sequence record unambiguously, but only a few OBITools actually rely on this property.
 The sequence is an ordered set of characters corresponding to nucleotides or amino-acids according to the International Union of Pure and Applied Chemistry (IUPAC) nomenclature (Cornish-Bowden 1985).
 The three other elements composing a sequence record are optional.
 They consist in a sequence definition, a quality vector, and a set of attributes.
 The sequence definition is a free text describing the sequence briefly.
 The quality vector associates a quality score to each nucleotide or amino-acid.
 Usually this quality score is the result of the base-calling process by the sequencer.
 The last element is a set of attributes qualifying the sequence, each attribute being described by a key=value pair.
 The set of attributes is the central concept of the OBITools system.
 When an OBITools command is run on the sequence records included in a dataset, the result of the computation often consist in the addition of new attributes completing the annotation of each sequence record.
 This strategy of sequence annotation allows the OBITools to return their results as a new sequence record file that can be used as the input of another OBITools program, ultimately creating complex pipelines.